 ARC 404 Cr.3

 This course investigates the relationship between prehistoric human societies and their biotic communities.
 An array of techniques using plant and animal remains from archaeological contexts to reconstruct aspects of ancient environments, climates, and human subsistence patterns are examined.
 Applications of environmental data toward the understanding of human settlement and subsistence systems are discussed.
-Prerequisite: ARC 196; junior standing.
 Offered Occasionally.

 ARC 409/509 Cr.1-3

 Readings and Research in Archaeology

 Directed readings or research under the supervision of an instructor.
 Repeatable for credit - maximum 12.
 This course is taught largely at an undergraduate level.
 Graduate students will have additional course requirements/expectations.
 Prerequisite: ARC 200 or ARC 490 or ARC 493; junior standing.
 Consent of instructor.
 Offered Annually.

 ARC 415 Cr.3